hexters/CoinPayment/README.md

     $link_transaction = CoinPayment::url_payload($trx);
     ...
-    /* On your view
+    /* On your balde
         <a href="{{ $link_transaction }}" target="_blank">Pay Now</a>
     */
 ...
 ```
-For integrted with your application, you could crate route path with name ```coinpayment.transaction.histories``` the transaction check while send to the route with webhook. example create one route on your ```web.php```
+For integrating with your application, you should crate route path with name ```coinpayment.webhook```  and result Transaction will be send to the route by hook. example create route on your ```web.php```
 ```
     Route::get('/your/route/name', function(Request $request){
         // Do someting...